The NYC Musical Saw Festival was established by founder/director Natalia ‘Saw Lady’ Paruz in 2002.

 2011 Musical Saw Festival – Mr. Gershom, musical saw player from India

 The festival started in 2003 with participation of 5 musical saw players.
-By 2009 it grew to 54 musical saw players!
+By 2009 it grew to 54 musical saw players and by 2015 to 60 musical saw players!

 About founder/director Natalia ‘Saw Lady’ Paruz:

-affectionately known as the ‘Saw Lady‘, has spent over a decade bringing the rare art form of playing music on a carpenter’s saw to audiences around the world.
+affectionately known as the ‘Saw Lady‘, has spent two decades bringing the rare art form of playing music on a carpenter’s saw to audiences around the world.

 She performed with the Israel Philharmonic Orchestra conducted by Zubin Mehta, at the Spoleto Festival in the orchestra of ‘Monkey – Journey to the West’, with the Westchester Philharmonic Orchestra, the Royal Air Moroccan Symphony Orchestra, the Manhattan Chamber Orchestra, the Riverside Orchesra, the Amor Artis Orchestra, and at Lincoln Center’s Avery Fisher Hall with PDQ Bach composer Peter Schickele and with the Little Orchestra Society.
 November 2007 marked her Carnegie Hall debut as a musical saw soloist and June 2008 marked her Madison Square Garden debut.